UI-HealCast/F11-UIHealCast-mobile/README.md

-# F11 - UI Healt Care System
+# F11 - UI Health Care System

 A new Flutter project.